 I spent the past week visualizing the race I wanted to run this morning in Richmond.
-Four weeks ago, I considered the Columbus Half Marathon to be my breakthrough race of the season, and Richmond would just be “gravy.”
-I ran a 1:37:33, which was PR by over 4 minutes, so I was extremely satisfied.
-My first thought after I finished Columbus was that I ran so well, I could just pass on Richmond completely and be satisfied.
+Four weeks ago, I considered the Columbus Half Marathon to be my breakthrough race of the season, and Richmond would just

-But I quickly dismissed that thought and realized that Columbus was really just a build-up to Richmond.
+really just a build-up to Richmond.
 At least, that's how my coach had planned it out.
-Thanks to an amazing training cycle, I’ve reached a new level of fitness that I had never imagined attaining.
+Thanks to an amazing training cycle, I’ve

 I realized that I wasn't afraid of bonking.
 I intended to start this race at a pace that used to be faster than my 5K PR.
 I told myself that I was going to push harder earlier and make the tough part start sooner.
 I was mentally prepared for it to get really, really hard and I intended to push my way through it.
 I decided that I wasn't going to be intimidated by paces on my Garmin that were faster than I thought I was capable of.